mosip/mosip-ref-impl/authentication-demo-ui/README.md

 * Partner Private key file name: <partner_id>-partner.p12
 * Partner Certificate file name:<partner_id>-partner.cer

-Steps to follow for the partner certificate usable in the application:
+Steps to follow to make the partner certificate usable in the authentication demo UI application:

 1. Create a partner with same partner ID and Organization name as in `partnerId` and `partnerOrg` properties.
 2. Upload the CA Certificate and Intermedtate Certificate to MOSIP-PMS's "Upload CA Certificate" Endpoint.